 If you’re looking for more fun things to do in Kauai, you can’t miss mountain tubing at an old sugar plantation.
 For anyone thinking that it’s an adrenaline rush, it is not.
 It is actually kind of relaxing and yet there is just enough excitement to make this an adventure you’ll never forget.

 You’ll sit in a tube and float down tunnels.
 While the guides fill you in with the history of the plantation and great stories.
 There is beautiful scenery.
 And on a hot day, it is quite refreshing.
 It drizzled during our adventure, but it didn’t matter because we were wet anyway.
 It was a ton of fun.

 Kauai Backcountry Adventures leads these tours on the island in Lihue and it is a memorable experience.
 Their guides are informative, entertaining and they make sure you safely have a good time tubing.
 You can also pair tubing with a ziplining adventure.

 Tips: Book in advance.
 Make sure you wear clothes you’re okay getting wet in.
 Wear water shoes.

 The small beachside town of Hanalei is filled with great shops, restaurants, and cafes.
 It has beautiful mountain scenery.
 We spent quite a bit of time here as it is peaceful just as it is charming.

 There are many great places to eat here.
-I suggest stopping here for a quick bite for breaking on the way to Hanalei Bay or on your return for lunch or both.
-Hanalei Bread Company also prepares picnic baskets that you can take with you on the beach.
+I suggest stopping here for a quick bite for breaking on the way to Hanalei Bay or your return for lunch.

 Note you’ll have to pass a one-way bridge to enter Hanalei.
 There may be traffic to enter in the early evenings.